sprinkler/node-apple-weatherkit/README.md

 # Using
 ```
 import * as fs from 'fs'
-import { WeatherKitAuth, WeatherKit } from './WeatherKit'
+import WeatherKit from 'node-apple-weatherkit'
-import { DataSet, WeatherKitResponse } from './types'
+import { WeatherKitAuth, DataSet, Err, isErr, WeatherKitResponse } from 'node-apple-weatherkit'

 ;(async () => {

+    // Read the key from file.
+Can be also assigned inline
     const key = fs.readFileSync('key/AuthKey_APPLEKEYID.p8')

     const defaultAuth: WeatherKitAuth = {